mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-connection-handler.md

 <br>

 ## Remarks
+This interface provides methods for opening, closing, and managing connections.
-This interface should be implemented by classes that need to manage a connection.
+It can be implemented by any class that needs to manage connections, such as a database connection handler or a network connection handler.

 <br>
 <br>